 Our Woodlands Association was created as a California non-profit civic organization on July 15th, 1965.
 The originators were early Woodlands residents, Ray Taylor, the first president and Laurence Ainsworth, the first secretary.
 Others involved as founding board members included: Garfield Burkhardt, Wayne Johnston, Darlene Lovegreen, Russ Thompson and Richard Vitamanti.
 As of January 2006, Richard Vitamanti still lives in his home in the Woodlands.

 As part of the incorporation, these original board members submitted by-laws to the state that are still very alive today.
-The by-laws were revised slightly in 1978 and another minor revision is underway at this time.
-The stated purpose of the association follows.
-This and the current by-laws are available from any of the current board members.
+The by-laws were revised slightly in 1978 and again in 2018.
+The by-laws can be found here: Woodlands Bylaws

 The purpose of the Woodlands Association is group action towards the betterment and protection of the common interests of Woodlands residents, and for considering such other matters as may arise involving the interests of the households as a group, including but not limited to community and civic improvement.